 Don't stuff the bird.
 Juices from the bird infiltrate the stuffing (but not as many as you think) and if you do not cook it all the way up to 165°F in the center you could get a tummy ache.
 Worse, by the time the time the heat travels all the way to the center of the stuffing, the meat will be waaay over optimum, perhaps 180°F, and that is shoe leather boardering on cardboard.
 Just put just a few sprigs of herbs, some onion, and orange rind in the cavity so the aromatics can season the meat from the inside out.
 Bake the stuffing in a shallow pan so there is more surface on top to get crunchy while underneath it remains chewy.
 It is like a savory bread pudding.

 Makes.
 12 servings

-Preparation time.
-Assembly takes 20 minutes, baking takes 1 hour.
+Takes.
+Assembly takes 30 minutes, baking takes about 1 hour.

 1 cup peeled and chopped apple

 4 cups low sodium chicken stock or turkey stock